streem/pbandk/README.md

 **Oneof**

 Oneof fields are generated as nested classes of a common sealed base class.
-Each oneof inner field is a data class that wraps a single value.
+Each oneof inner field is a class that wraps a single value.

+The parent message also contains a nullable field for every oneof inner field.
+This field resolves to the oneof inner field's value when the oneof is set to that inner field.
+Otherwise it resolves to null.

 **Enum**

-Enum fields are generated as single-integer-value immutable data classes with known values as vals on the companion object.
+Enum fields are generated as sealed classes with a nested `object` for each known enum value, and a `Unrecognized` nested class to hold unknown values.
 This is preferred over traditional enum classes because enums in protobuf are open ended and may not be one of the specific known values.
-Traditional enum classes would not be able to capture this state and using data classes this way requires the user to do explicit checks for unknown ordinals during exhaustive when clauses.
-This does come at very negligible cost during equality checks.
-Although there is the normal single-integer-value constructor on the data class, developers should use the `fromValue` method present on the companion object.
-This will return an existing val if known.
+Traditional enum classes would not be able to capture this state, and using sealed classes this way requires the user to do explicit checks for the `Unrecognized` value during exhaustive when clauses.
-It is possible in future versions that the generated data class constructor will become private.

-Note, there is no reflection outside of normal Kotlin reflection.
-This means Kotlin reflection has to be used to get string values of the enums currently.
-This may change as the JSON format is developed which requires the string form.
+Each enum object contains a `value` field with the numeric value of that enum, and a `name` field with the string value of that enum.
+Developers should use the `fromValue` and `fromName` methods present on the companion object of the sealed class to map from a numeric or string value, respectively, to the corresponding enum object.

+The `values` field on the companion object of the sealed class contains a list of all known enum values.

 **Repeated and Map**